markjouh/cat-jobs/engine/README.md

 ## Unit Classes
 In a battle, there are only 10 distinct cat classes, and around the same order of magnitude for enemies.
 Modifiers like combos or magnifications don't change this.
 Since the properties of these classes don't change, we only need to prepare them once before the start of the battle.

+However, we can break this idea down even further.
+The idea is that some pieces of info within each class are only relevant in the context of cat-enemy interactions.

+### Relationships
-Further, since there are also fairly few cat-enemy pairs, we can precompute a lot of things we'd normally need to calculate every time they interact.
+Since there are fairly few cat-enemy class pairs, we can precompute a lot of things we'd normally need to calculate every time they interact.
 Things like attack/defense multipliers, chance of ability proc, and things like that can be encoded into small vectors.
+Once we've done this, we no longer need to store those pieces of info.

+### Blueprints
+This is just everything else.
+The reason for this name is because this set of data contains everything we need to construct a unit instance, plus a bit of extra info describing the unit's core behavior.